 Schedule an office consultation with Dr. Yau today.

 How is FAI Diagnosed?

 In order to diagnose femoroacetabular impingement (FAI), Dr. Yau will perform a thorough medical review and physical examination.
 One specific maneuver he will perform during the examination is an anterior impingement test.
 This test requires Dr. Yau to flex the knee to the patient’s chest and then rotate it in towards the shoulder.
 If this causes groin pain, hip impingement may be the diagnosis.
 A series of x-rays will also be performed in all suspected cases of hip impingement.
 This will confirm the diagnosis as well as assess for any associated joint degeneration.
 MRI arthrogram (contrast dye injection into the hip prior to MRI scan) may be ordered to evaluate for the possibility of cartilage and labral damage in the hip.

-Femoroacetabular Impingement (FAI) Treatment
+How is Femoroacetabular Impingement (FAI) Treated?

 Femoroacetabular impingement (FAI) treatment will depend on symptom severity.
 Dr. Yau commonly recommends a conservative approach as the initial treatment plan.
 Patients can expect to utilize a combination of rest, modified activities, physical therapy and anti-inflammatory medications (NSAIDs).

 Dr. Yau will perform arthroscopic hip surgery in patients with symptomatic hip impingement that fail conservative treatment.
 This is a minimally invasive approach to repair the hip’s labrum and articular cartilage.
 A femoroplasty procedure may involve shaving the bony rim of the acetabulum in cases of pincer impingement and shaving the extra bump on the femoral head-neck junction in cases of cam impingement.